Aterfax/Halo-Ops---Patrol-Ops-3.1-Modified-for-OPTRE/ASORGS/readme.txt

 Under the following conditions:
 Notification - If you improve this work, you must give Lecks a copy of the improvements and the option of including it in a new version of this work if he sees fit.
-Profit - This work can not be used on monetized servers without permission from Lecks.
-This work can be used in Make Arma Not War entries.